Sensus Healthcare, Inc.: Sensus Healthcare Reports Third Quarter 2024 Financial Results With Revenues More than Doubling Versus 2023 Third Quarter

 Management Commentary

 "Continued growth in revenues and earnings reflects our success in engaging customers with both existing and new sales options.
 Our revenues more than doubled year-over-year for the second consecutive quarter, and we maintained profitability despite the summer seasonality of our business," said Joe Sardano, chairman and chief executive officer of Sensus Healthcare.
 "Our revenue-sharing Fair Deal Agreement, which allows customers to deploy capital elsewhere in their businesses, continues to attract significant attention.
-Since our launch at the American Academy of Dermatology meeting in March, we signed 22 agreements as of September 30th.
-In addition, the signing of an agreement with Platinum Dermatology Partners, a rapidly-growing network of 130 dermatology clinics, is a major step forward.
-We believe this is the first of many such groups to consider the Fair Deal Agreement."
+Since our launch at the American Academy of Dermatology meeting in March, we signed 22 agreements as of September 30th."

-Commenting on the agreement, Anthony Petelin, M.D., president of Platinum Dermatology Partners, said, "I'm incredibly excited for Platinum Dermatology Partners to enter into this expanded services agreement with Sensus Healthcare, with support from Sensus' outstanding team.
-This agreement enables us to broaden access to SRT for our patients, reinforcing the exceptional, highest-quality dermatologic care that is our hallmark.
-Over the years, SRT has proven itself to be an integral part of a comprehensive treatment plan, primarily for those diagnosed with non-melanoma skin cancer."

 Mr. Sardano concluded, "The market for non-melanoma skin cancer treatments is enormous, with an estimated one in five Americans developing skin cancer during their lifetime, representing some 70 million people.
 Globally, more than 1.2 million people develop non-melanoma skin cancer annually.
 Clearly SRT is becoming the 'people's choice' on how they wish to be treated."